 Pithora painting – Paint the famous horses of the Pithora folk art.
 The horses are drawn in just a few steps.
 They look so perfect yet they are simple.

 Folk and Aboriginal Art from other parts of the world

-Molas, Kuba cloth, and Hmong applique art – These are all fabric art design drawn on paper to learn how to make organic shapes and patterns.
+Molas, Kuba cloth, and Hmong applique art – These are all fabric art design drawn on paper.
+You will learn how to make organic shapes and patterns.
 They are all forms of reverse applique work on fabric.

-Scandinavian folk art is bright and colorful and has a distinctive style of its own.
+Scandinavian folk art is bright and colourful and has a distinctive style of its own.
 Explore the animals, the horse and bear and other elements of nature in this folk art style.

 Painting roosters in the style Rooster of Barcelos, Portugal, and Polish folk art, Wycinanki.